SoberGrim/RedArrow/README.md

 Red Arrow chrome plugin by SoberGrim.

 Install:
-Chrome -> Extensions -> Developer Mode: on
+Chrome -> Extensions -> "Developer Mode: on"

 Upload unpacked extension -> choose folder with this plagin.
 Press OK.

 When installed, adds custom draggable Arrows on all sites.
 You can use them for screenshots.